-Her skill at gambling gives the lie to Gloria’s devalued position within the family, and symbolizes her refusal to allow their petty mentality to define her.
-Nevertheless, Laforet’s depiction of female economic sustenance does not confer Gloria with as much agency as originally perceived, ambiguated as it is by the location of Gloria’s employment and the residence of her family in what was one of the most notorious locales of Barcelona, el barrio chino, whose unsavoury reputation is underscored by Angustias: ‘Hija mía, hay unas calles en las que si una señorita se metiera alguna vez, perdería para siempre su reputación.
+Gloria’s skill at gambling gives the lie to her devalued position within the family, and symbolizes her refusal to allow their pettiness to define her.
+Nevertheless, Laforet’s depiction of female economic sustenance does not confer as much agency upon Gloria as originally perceived, because it is ambiguated by the location of Gloria’s employment and by her family’s residing in what was one of the most notorious locales of Barcelona, el barrio chino, whose unsavoury reputation is underscored by Angustias: ‘Hija mía, hay unas calles en las que si una señorita se metiera alguna vez, perdería para siempre su reputación.
 Me refiero al barrio chino’ (15).
-Aurora Gómez Morcillo contends that its proximity to the harbor, and its ample entertainment venues, converted el barrio chino into one of the most dangerous zones in Barcelona, a borough where prostitution flourished.
+Aurora Gómez Morcillo contends that its proximity to the harbour, and its ample entertainment venues, converted el barrio chino into one of the most dangerous zones in Barcelona, a borough where prostitution flourished.
 For Laforet, el barrio chino was a prohibited place, and she only dared to venture there to accompany her Polish friend, Linka Babecka’s brother, and to hide some Polish refugees in transit to Britain.
 In Nada, its inhabitants are dubious characters, living on the margins of society; compounding her illegal status as a provisioner of illegal alcoholic spirits, it is inferred that Gloria sister is a procuress (85).
 Gloria’s brother-in-law, Tonet’s regret at the loss of Gloria’s potential earnings as a prostitute or mistress, is euphemistically invoked in the issuing of a disdainful rebuke to Juan: ‘con el cuerpo que tiene podría ponerte buenos cuernos y sin pasar tantos sustos como pasa la pobreta para poder venir a jugar a las cartas’ (63).
-This comment both signals the family’s resigned acceptance of prostitution as an acceptable economic activity and their recognition of the self-abnegation inherent in female gambling.
+This comment both signals the family’s resigned acceptance of prostitution as an acceptable economic activity and their recognition of the self-denial inherent in female gambling.
 Ostensibly, this indicates Laforet’s sympathy with the postwar working class, who ‘were forced into a clandestine existence, pushed beyond the realms of potential survival if one observed all the rules of the new regime, which explained the rise of the estraperlo, (the black market) and prostitution.’

-However, the carnivalesque atmosphere of el barrio chino, invoked by masks, grotesque bodies and an unrestrained libidinal energy, underscores the exceptionality of female employment, and contradicts any theory of a sensibility to working class impoverishment on Laforet’s part.
+However, the carnivalesque atmosphere of el barrio chino, invoked by masks, grotesque bodies and unrestrained libidinal energy, underscores the exceptionality of female employment, and contradicts any theory of a sensibility to working class impoverishment on Laforet’s part.
 The sensory deluge experienced by Andrea in her foray into this forbidden locale welds together the carnivalesque with Bakhtin’s figuring of the grotesque:

 Me di cuenta de que esto era el principio del barrio chino. «El brillo del diablo», de que me había hablado Angustias, aparecía empobrecido y chillón, en una gran abundancia de carteles con retratos de bailarinas y bailadores.
 Parecían las puertas de los cabarets con atracciones, barracas de feria.
 La música aturdía en oleadas agrias, saliendo de todas partes, mezclándose y desarmonizando.
 Pasando deprisa entre una ola humana que a veces me desesperaba porque me impedía ver a Juan, me llegó el recuerdo vivísimo de un carnaval que había visto cuando pequeña.
 La gente, en verdad, era grotesca: un hombre pasó a mi lado con los ojos cargados de rimel bajo un sombrero ancho.
 Sus mejillas estaban sonrosadas.
 Todo el mundo me parecía disfrazado con mal gusto y me rozaba el ruido y el olor a vino.
 (85)